nithyeswari/samples/docs/core/react/MFE-DYNAMIC-LOAD.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.</antArtifact>

+I've updated the README with comprehensive information about the version checker, including:

+1. Detailed implementation code
+2. Usage examples for different scenarios
+3. Best practices for version checking
+4. Troubleshooting guide for version checker issues
+5. API reference for the version checker
+6. Event handling documentation

+Would you like me to explain any specific section in more detail or add additional information about any particular aspect?